Budget Plan Template for Microsoft Excel

 To fill this into the rest of the cells, select cell E2 again, then grab the “fill handle” in the lower right corner of the cell, and drag to the right until you cover all the way to the right of the sheet.
 Let go, then grab the handle again and drag it down until you get to the bottom of the sheet.

 That formula should now exist in all your cells, and they should all show $0.00 since you haven’t filled anything into the Budget Plan yet.

 This template is exclusively supported here in the Tiller Community.

 This is a free template built by a member of the Tiller Community.
 While it’s free for anyone to use, it’s designed for spreadsheets automated by Tiller.
 Additionally, it’s recommended for use within the Foundation Template.

 What is Tiller?

-Tiller is the only automated personal finance service for Google Sheets and Excel.
-Tiller automatically tracks your daily spending, income, and balances in your spreadsheets, so you can see all your finances in one place with full control of how you manage your money.
+Tiller is the only automated personal finance service for Google Sheets and Microsoft Excel.
+Tiller automatically tracks your daily spending, income, and balances in your spreadsheets, so you can see all your finances in one place and manage your money, your way.
 Learn more →

 What is the Tiller Community Solutions Add-on?

-The Tiller Community Solutions add-on is an easy way to install dozens of free, prebuilt sheets for tracking your budgets, debt payoff goals, net worth, savings, and more.
+The Tiller Community Solutions add-on for Google Sheets is an easy way to install dozens of free, prebuilt sheets for tracking your budgets, debt payoff goals, net worth, savings, and more.
 It also includes several helpful spreadsheet utilities and CSV importers.